roebuk/har/README.md

 # Harmony

-Harmony - http://hack.roeb.uk/ - is a collabrative real-time music (noise) maker.
-Simply tap any where on the screen to generate a random noise that will play to anyone that's connected.

-My super quick hack thrown together in around 3 hours.
+Harmony - https://harmony.roeb.uk/ - is a collabrative real-time music (read – noise) maker.
+Simply tap anywhere on the screen to generate a random sound that will play to anyone that's connected.
+It's pretty basic as it was thrown together in around 3 hours.

 Technologies used: